aaronbloomfield/ccc/hws/dappintro/index.md

 ### Code base

-For this assignment we will be providing the Solidity code to use: [Choices.sol](Choices.sol).
+For this assignment we will be providing the Solidity code to use: [Choices.sol](Choices.sol.html) ([src](Choices.sol)).
 The code will allow voting for *something* via the blockchain -- an election, your favorite color, or anything else.
 Election dApps are fairly common as first examples of Solidity programs.
 Note that while you should be able to gain a rough idea of what is going on in the code, the tasks herein are not to understand the code, but to be able to compile and deploy it.
 Understanding the code, and writing your own, is in the next assignment and upcoming course lectures (one of the lectures will even go over this exact code base).

 That being said, you will need to make a small modification to the code.
-Edit the [Choices.sol](Choices.sol) file to add your own Choices.
+Edit the [Choices.sol](Choices.sol.html) ([src](Choices.sol)) file to add your own Choices.
 In particular, you should ONLY change the `addChoices()` calls in the constructor -- you can add more or take some away, as needed.
 It is important that you do not change any other code in the contract, else it will not work properly when we are testing and grading it!
 Please choose something that is not controversial -- there are many great ways to fight for, and to voice opinions for, things that others may find controversial.
 Our private Ethereum blockchain for this course is not one of them.

 ### Task 1: Use Remix